DarkMannn/react-gtasks-chrome-extension/README.md

 Chrome store url: https://chrome.google.com/webstore/detail/popup-for-tasks/fbfmjhllpjnchamhmhmbfbapfngpempc

-Popup for Tasks site url: https://sites.google.com/view/popup-for-tasks
+Popup for Tasks website url: https://sites.google.com/view/popup-for-tasks

 ### Issues
 If you have any problems or feedback, please raise an issue in this repository and I will respond as soon as I can.